Sunrise and DPML Dispute Resolution Policy

 1. Background and Objectives

 a) Scope and purpose The ICANN gTLD Applicant Guidebook sets out a requirement for all new gTLD registries to provide a Sunrise Dispute Resolution Policy (Module 5, Trademark Clearinghouse, paragraph 6).
-In addition, Donuts Inc. (“Donuts”) provides a dispute resolution mechanism for its Domains Protected Marks List service (“DPML”).
-This Sunrise and DPML Dispute Resolution Policy (the “Policy”) governs disputes arising out of or concerning the Sunrise service and DMPL offered by Donuts.
-Additional information regarding Sunrise and DPML is available on the Donuts Website.
+In addition, Identity Digital Inc. (“Identity Digital”) provides a dispute resolution mechanism for its Domains Protected Marks List service (“DPML”).
+This Sunrise and DPML Dispute Resolution Policy (the “Policy”) governs disputes arising out of or concerning the Sunrise service and DMPL offered by Identity Digital.
+Additional information regarding Sunrise and DPML is available on the Identity Digital Website.

 b) Definitions In this Policy, the following words and phrases have the following meanings:

 |Complainant||A person (legal or natural) who makes a complaint under this Policy.|

 |Identity Digital Website||identity.digital|